Omnium: Para omnium

+Individual events except the flying 200 m may be held as part of the stand-alone events, with only the omnium participants eligible for omnium points.

+Points are awarded in a similar manner to the first five events in the regular omnium.

 Road racing omnium

 A road race omnium consists of a time trial, a criterium, and a mass-start road race – typically held across a weekend or other 2-3 day period.
 Points are awarded to the top finishers at each event and totalled at the end of the event.
 The overall winner for the event is chosen based on the number of accumulated points.
 Often, organisers will stipulate that riders must complete each event in order to qualify for the overall prize.